zacharvey88/teatime-collective/README.md

 ### Getting Admin Access
 1. Set up admin credentials in environment variables
-2. Generate bcrypt password hashes for admin users
+2. Generate bcrypt password hashes for admin credentials
 3. Access `/admin/login` to authenticate
 4. Use the admin dashboard to manage all site content